Abigail May Alcott Nieriker: Career

-After studying in Paris, she subsequently divided her time between Boston, London and Paris.
+After studying in Paris, she divided her time between Boston, London and Paris.
 Her strength was as a copyist and as a painter of still life, either in oils or watercolors.
-Her success as a copyist of Turner was such as to command the praise of Mr. John Ruskin, and secure the adoption of some of her work for the pupils to copy at the South Kensington schools in London.
+Her success as a copyist of Turner was such as to command the praise of Mr. John Ruskin and secure the adoption of some of her work for the pupils to copy at the South Kensington schools in London.

 She published Concord Sketches with a preface by her sister Louisa May (Boston, 1869).
 After having studied in Europe, she had become "an accomplished artist" by the 1870s, and her works during that time showed marked improvement compared to the earlier illustrations for Little Women and the "quirky" depiction of Walden Pond in Concord Sketches.
 Her works after her European studies and exposure to great works of art reflected "a surer hand, a clearer focus, and a broader vision as the world".

 She created the plan and outfitted a studio in 1875 for a Concord art center to support and promote emerging artists.

 In 1877, her still life was the only painting by an American woman to be exhibited in the Paris Salon, selected over the work of Mary Cassatt.
 She made portraits and paintings of exterior scenes, some with an oriental flair.
 John Ruskin praised her copies of J.M.W.
 Turner, having called her "the foremost copyist of Turner of her time."
 Her strength was as a copyist and as a painter of still life, in oils and watercolors, and she painted many panels featuring flowers on a black background.
-A panel of goldenrod given to neighbor/mentor Ralph Waldo Emerson still hangs in his study.
+A panel of goldenrod given to neighbor and mentor Ralph Waldo Emerson still hangs in his study.
 Several can also be seen at the Orchard House in Concord.